Want to learn how to work smarter, not harder?

 The mindset to work smarter, not harder

-It’s about adjustments, about doing the things we already do—we have to do—better, faster and more efficiently.
+It’s about adjustments, about doing what we already do—we have to do—better, faster, and more efficiently.

 You’re not looking for one or two big things to change your life; you’re looking for lots of little things that amount to a few seconds here or a minute there.

 You’re saying: Are you kidding me?

-I’m replying, No.
+I’m replying: No.

-Now, you have more firepower of YOU to focus on bigger things, to make fewer mistakes because you’re tired and distracted, to be profitable in what you do, to get home in time to make your kid’s game.
-See what I’m getting at?
+Now, you have more firepower of YOU to focus on bigger things, make fewer mistakes because you’re tired and distracted, be profitable in what you do, and get home in time to make your kid’s game.

 Being efficient is a perpetual motion machine.